tock/tock/doc/reference/trd104-syscalls.md

 the Syscall Class ID in the table above) specifies which instance of that system call on that driver to invoke.
 Both arguments are unsigned 32-bit integers.
-For example, the Console system call driver has driver identifier `0x1` and a Command to the console driver with syscall identifier `0x2` starts receiving console data into a buffer.
+For example, the Console system call driver has driver identifier `0x1`, by convention, and a Command to the console driver with syscall identifier `0x2` starts receiving console data into a buffer.

 If userspace invokes a system call on a peripheral driver that is not